We are Social:

 4. How long do implant-retained dentures last?

 Implant-supported dentures help to preserve your jaw bone and can last much longer than suction dentures.
 How long they last, depends on how well they are cared for.
-While the dental implants themselves can last a lifetime, the actual denture may last between 5 to 15 years before needing to be replaced, depending on whether they include a titanium bar.
+While the dental implants themselves can last a lifetime, the actual denture may last between 2 to 5 years before needing to be replaced.

 5. How long does it take to get used to wearing dentures?